iago1460/cataloguer/README.md

                         Specify how to move files (copy, move or dry-run) --src SRC_PATH        Path to the source directory.
   --dst DST_PATH        Path to the destination directory.
+  --format PATH_FORMAT  Customize how to structure the files in your catalogue.
+By default : '%Y/%m/%d/{filename}
+                        All python strftime format codes are supported as well as {filename}, {basename}, {filename_extension}, {media_type}
   --unknown-folder UNKNOWN_FOLDER
-                        If provided will be used for media without creation date It accepts same options as the format flag, strftime format will refer to current time --format PATH_FORMAT  Customize how to structure the files in your catalogue. e.g: '%Y/%m/%d/{filename}
+                        If provided will be used for media without creation date It accepts same options as the format argument, strftime format codes will refer to current time instead of creation date
-                        All python strftime format codes are supported as well as {filename}, {basename}, {filename_extension}, {media_type}
 ```

 ## Requirements